vintage-creator/roko/README.md

 <h2>Disclaimer</h2>

-<p>Roko is an ongoing project developed for a startup.
+<p>Medcover is an ongoing project developed for a startup.
 It is not a personal project.
 Use at your own risk.</p>

 <h2>License</h2>